 A 2018 Exploration of the Future of Vermont Agriculture: This paper, produced by UVM Extension and VHCB, is intended to inspire and support discussions about the challenges posed by ongoing trends in Vermont agriculture, and how best to think about ways to respond.
 Our analysis of this issue is that a variety of factors are combining that threaten VT’s agricultural economy, community, and culture.
 We see existing activities (e.g., land conservation easements and technical assistance) as highly valuable, but not sufficient to fully address anticipated trends.
 Therefore, we believe new approaches must be identified, evaluated, and implemented, in addition to sufficiently investing in existing high-impact approaches.

-FY18 Water Quality Grants Report: VHCB administers funds from the State of Vermont's Capital Construction and State Bonding Act for the water quality grants program.
+FY19 Water Quality Grants Report: VHCB administers funds from the State of Vermont's Capital Construction and State Bonding Act for the water quality grants program.
 These grants help farmers implement capital improvement projects which have a positive impact on milk quality and milk production.
-This report lists grants made in FY18, and summarizes the impact and reach of the grants program.
+This report lists grants made in FY19, and summarizes the impact and reach of the grants program.

-2018 Dairy Improvement Grants Progress Report: With funding from Ehrmann Commonwealth Dairy LLC, the Viability Program administers the dairy improvement grant program.
+2019 Dairy Improvement Grants Progress Report: With funding from Commonwealth Dairy, the Viability Program administers the Dairy Improvement Grant program.
 These grants help Vermont farmers make improvements in milk quality or milk production.
-This report describes grants made in 2018, profiles recent grantees, and summarizes the impact of the grants on Vermont dairy farms.
+This report describes grants made in the 2019 program year, profiles recent grantees, and summarizes the impact of the grants on Vermont dairy farms.

 Viability Program Guidelines and Resources